-Your preschool classroom likely serves children between the ages of three and five, so you must be prepared to meet a variety of needs.
-Child development is an important tool for understanding what children learn.
-You must understand what skills are typical for children of certain ages, what is appropriate for an individual child, and what is valued by families and communities (NAEYC, 2009).
+Your preschool classroom likely serves children between the ages of 3 and 5, so you must be prepared to meet a variety of needs.
+Knowledge of child development is an important tool for understanding what children learn.
+You must understand what skills are typical for children of certain ages, what is appropriate for an individual child, and what is valued by families and communities to effectively serve the preschoolers in your classroom.
 You should use this knowledge to make daily decisions about the learning experiences you offer children.

 Experiences and Activities that Promote Preschool Children's Cognitive Development

-- Social Studies: A child brings in her baby pictures and takes on family roles in the dramatic play area.
+- Social Studies: A child brings in baby pictures and takes on family roles in the dramatic play area.
 Children draw a map of their school or the local playground.